alegrigoriev/vss2git/README.md

 Even though for a given branch the `commit-tree` operations have to run sequentially, multiple such operations can run in parallel for different branches.

+After the commit is done, `git log` operation (if requested by `--verbose=commits` option) is also spawned as a parallel workitem.

 Note that for the given branch blob hashing, staging, and tree writing operation can run in parallel with `commit-tree` sequence.
 The program makes sure all these operations are ordered and only start when the necessary previous operations complete.